-A digital image that is 300ppi and measures 4 inch by 6-inch and scanned (digitized) at 300ppi, would have a total pixel size of 1200px by 1800px.
+A printed photo that measures 4-inch by 6-inch and scanned (digitized) at 300ppi, would have a total pixel size of 1200px by 1800px.
 Viewing the image on the 100ppi computer screen should measure 12 inches by 18 inches (3 times the size of the 100ppi image).

 Here's a huge difference between DPI and PPI: The current standard digital image resolution to send to a printer for printing a high quality photo is 300ppi (pixels per inch).
 The current standard resolution for a printer to print a high quality photo is 1200dpi (dots per inch).
 The printer needs to place a lot more dots per inch (compared to pixels per inch) to make the printed image look as nice as the digital image does on a screen.
 If a printer printed a photo at 300dpi, the image detail would look really poor (not crisp or clear).

 Why is a flatbed scanner better?
 A flatbed scanner is safe for your printed photos.
 All printed photos are carefully placed by hand onto a photo flatbed scanner (not auto-feed and not a document scanner).
 Automatic machine feeder scanners can damage or tear the original photos before they get scanned (these feeders can rush photos through as fast as 1 per second).
 The auto-feeders can also add lines or marks to the original photos.
 Even rubbing against other photos in the feeder can add smudges and defects.
 Worse yet, the feeder could jam the photo in the machine.
 Be aware that some companies say "scanned by hand" even though they are using an automatic machine feeder scanner.
 If they request all photos rotated the same, facing up or sorted by size, they are probably using a scanner with an auto-feeder.
 If they don't accept curled, bent or thick photos, they are probably using an auto-fed scanner.